 Using the approximation for $f(\theta) \approx \sin^2\theta$, the particle outflow luminosity will be $L \propto \sin^4\theta_{\rm pc}$.
 This is similar to eq.(19) in Tong (2019), where the particle outflow luminosity is obtained in a different way (assuming a Goldreich-Julian current and maximum acceleration potential for the outflowing particles).

 From the above express, it can be seen that the particle outflow luminosity for a rotating twisted magnetosphere can be much larger than the rotating dipole case.
 This may explain the enhanced spin-down during magnetar outburst (Archibald et al. 2020; Huang et al. 2023).
 Furthermore, during the outburst, the magnetosphere may evolve towards the dipole case, i.e. $n$ evolves from some initial value $n_0$ towards $n=1$.
 Then the spin-down torque will decrease with time during the outburst.
-This is consistent with the general trend of spin-down evolution during outburst.
+This is consistent with the general trend of spin-down evolution during magnetar outburst.

 Here the twist of the field line is characterized by the parameter $n$.
-Geometrically, the twist of the field line along the axis from the north pole to the south pole is defined as the maximum twist $\Delta \phi_{\rm max}$ (Thompson et al. 2002).
+Geometrically, the twist of the field line from the north pole to the south pole is defined as the maximum twist $\Delta \phi_{\rm max}$ (Thompson et al. 2002).
 There is a one-to-one relation between the parameter $n$ and the maximum twist (Pavan et al. 2009; Tong 2019):

+The maximum allowed twist is $\pi$ radians for a twisted dipole field (Lynden-Bell \& Boily 1994; Wolfson 1995; Thompson et al. 2002).
+The analytical result of the self-similar solution (eq.\ref{eqn_phi_max_self-similar}) can catch this point approximately.
+And the analytical result agrees with the detailed calculations, especially for small twist case (Pavan et al. 2009; Tong 2019).
 During the numerical simulations (Ntotsikas et al. 2024, 2025), the twist defined there is half the value reported in previous works.
 Therefore, in order to compare with the numerical simulations, half the maximum twist should be used:

 Then the Y-point radius, polar cap, and particle outflow luminosity can all be obtained as a function of twist $\Delta \phi$.
-This is also what is reported in the numerical simulations.